 In note 23 (p.
 90) information on the owner equity (bonus reserve) is found.
 This equity is recorded as part of 'A. Capital and reserves' according to the council directive on the annual accounts of insurance undertakings (91/674/EEC).
 This means that it is not included in the pension liability of the SPA.
-This gives rise to a small difference for the traditional insurance plan between the financial accounts (including owner equity 2001-2009) and the recording at SPA.
+This gives rise to a small difference for the traditional insurance plan between the financial accounts and the recording at SPA.
 National accounts has been discussing whether the recording of the owner equity should be included in household assets or not and decided to change the recording to exclude owner equity from household entitlements.
 From year 2010 and onwards the owner equity has already been excluded from household entitlements in the financial accounts.
 But since this recording has nothing to do with the manager the same principle should apply for the entire time series.

-Annex: Employment related pension scheme in central government (S.1311) Employment related pension scheme in central government (S.1311)
+Annex: Employment related pension scheme in central government (S.1311)